How To Get Started In Travel Photography

 Alvian Hasby on Unsplash.
 You don't need super heavy equipment to capture beautiful travel photography.
 Pack light to get to those hard-to-get to places!

-Travel Tip 4 - Tell a story
+Travel Photography Tip 4 – Tell a Story Through Your Travel Photos

 The most important part of your travel photography is to tell the story!
 One element of taking great travel pictures, that can sometimes be overlooked amongst the stunning pictures of expansive vistas and breathtaking landscapes, is the documentation of culture.
 Tell the story of the location – capture its people and its atmosphere - but always chat with people and ask permission before you take any photos!